adzap/wicked_pdf/README.md

 # Wicked PDF [![Gem Version](https://badge.fury.io/rb/adzap-wicked_pdf.svg)](http://badge.fury.io/rb/adzap-wicked_pdf) [![Build Status](https://secure.travis-ci.org/adzap/wicked_pdf.svg)](http://travis-ci.org/adzap/wicked_pdf)

-_This is a fork of the [original](https://github.com/milesz/wicked_pdf) to redesign the internals for a much lighter footprint on your app and offer greater extensibility_
+_This is a fork of the [original](https://github.com/milesz/wicked_pdf) to redesign the internals for a much lighter footprint on your app and offer greater extensibility._

 ## A PDF generation plugin for Ruby on Rails

-Wicked PDF uses the shell utility [wkhtmltopdf](http://wkhtmltopdf.org) to serve a PDF file to a user from HTML.
+Wicked PDF uses the shell utility [wkhtmltopdf](http://wkhtmltopdf.org) v0.12.x to serve a PDF file to a user from HTML.
 In other words, rather than dealing with a PDF generation DSL of some sort, you simply write an HTML view as you would normally, then let Wicked PDF take care of the hard stuff.

-_Wicked PDF has been verified to work on Ruby versions 2.3 through 2.6; Rails 4.2 through 5.2_
+_Wicked PDF has been verified to work on Ruby versions 2.3 through 2.6; Rails 4.2 through 5.2; Minimum supported version of wkhtmltopdf is 0.12.0._

 ### Installation